brimdata/cloud/README.md

 zed auth login
 ```
 This will launch your browser with an authentication dialogue pointing
-at the auth0 service for Brim and command will print an confirmation code
+at the auth0 service for Brim and command will print a confirmation code
 on the terminal.
 Once you confirm in the auth0 web dialogue, `zed auth login`
 will report success and you will be logged in.